shaerul/ELK-Stack-Project/README.md

 This document contains the following details:

-- Description of the Topologu
+- Description of the Topology
-- Access Policies
+- Security and Access Policies
 - ELK Configuration
-  - Beats in Use
+  - **Filebeat** Applicaton and system Log files being collected
-  - Machines Being Monitored
+  - **Metricbeat** VMs Being Monitored
-- How to Use the Ansible Build
+- The application of the Ansible Build

 ### Description of the Topology